Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Experiments

 \subsection{Segment-wise AT and SED}

-We first investigate segment-wise training AT and SED performance.
-Because the audio clips are weakly labelled, there is no information when a sound event occurs.
-How long sound events last in an audio clip can be different from class to class.
-This can affect the label accuracy during the segment-wise training because all segments inherit the tags from the audio clip.
-Table \ref{table:duration_portion} shows the average percentage of time frames in an audio clip containing different sound events.
-Sound events such as civil defense siren has a presence percentage of 0.930 which indicates segment-wise labels are more likely to be correct.
+\qk{There is a lack of research comparing segment-wise \cite{hershey2017cnn} and clip-wise \cite{xu2017large} training for AT and SED.
+We first investigate the segment-wise training method.
+To begin with, an audio clip is split into segments.
+Then SED predictions are calculated by running audio tagging system on segments.} Because the audio clips are weakly labelled, there is no information when a sound event occurs and how long they last.
+This can affect the label accuracy of segment-wise training because all segments inherit the tags from the audio clip. \qk{In inference, the SED result is obtained by predicting audio tags on segments.} \qk{Table \ref{table:duration_portion} shows the average percentage of time frames in an audio clip containing different sound events from the validation set of DCASE 2017 Task 4.} Sound events such as civil defense siren has a presence percentage of 0.930 which indicates segment-wise labels are more likely to be correct.
 Sound events such as train horn has a presence percentage of 0.400 which indicates segment-wise label is less likely to be correct.

 The 10-second audio clips are split into segments with different lengths from 1 to 10 seconds.
-Each segment inherit the tags from the audio clip.
-A 9-layer CNN is applied to build the segment-wise training systems.
-Fig. \ref{fig:segment_metrics} shows the mAP and ER of AT and SED with different segment-wise training duration.
+Each segment inherit the tags from the audio clip. \qk{The minimum 1-second setting follows \cite{hershey2017cnn}.} A 9-layer CNN is applied to build the segment-wise training systems.
+Fig. \ref{fig:segment_metrics} shows the mAP and ER of AT and SED with different segment durations.
 Training with 2-second segments achieves an mAP of 0.64 in audio tagging, slightly outperforming other segment duration in AT.
 This indicates that the prediction of long segments does not perform well when no attention or temporal dependency is used.
-The second column of Fig. \ref{fig:segment_metrics} shows that training with 1-second segments achieves a SED mAP of 0.44, outperforming other segment duration, which indicates that shorter segments will have higher SED prediction resolution.
-To calculate the ER, we use constant AT threshold of $ \mu_{k}=0.5, k=1,...,K $, high and low SED thresholds of $ \tau_{k}^{\text{high}}=0.3, \tau_{k}^{\text{low}}=0.1, k=1,...,K $ for all sound class following \cite{xu2017large}.
-The third column of \ref{fig:segment_metrics} shows that the 1-second and 2-second segment duration achieve an ER of 0.74, outperforming other segment duration.
+The second column of Fig. \ref{fig:segment_metrics} shows that training with 1-second segments achieves an SED mAP of 0.44, outperforming other segment duration. \qk{This indicates that shorter segments achieve better SED result than longer segments when using segment-wise training systems.
+One explanation is that SED is obtained by AT on segments, so AT on shorter segments can provide higher SED resolution.} To calculate the ER, we use constant AT thresholds of $ \mu_{k}=0.5, k=1,...,K $, and SED thresholds of $ \tau_{k}^{\text{high}}=0.3, \tau_{k}^{\text{low}}=0.1, k=1,...,K $ for all sound class following \cite{xu2017large}.
+The third column of Fig. \ref{fig:segment_metrics} shows that the 1-second and 2-second segment duration achieve an ER of 0.74, outperforming other segment durations.